 Sharing information may seem easy, but most people don't pay attention to the time they waste by using email and similar tools.
 When you get the hang of using Communifire for intranet knowledge management, everything makes sense ... and you won't have to physically print and distribute something to share it.
 The result is a more robust knowledge management experience for your entire organization.

 The professional world is quickly shifting towards remote work, and more and more companies are hiring off-site employees.
-Because of this, businesses need knowledge management software that can be updated any time, any place.
+Because of this, businesses need social intranet software that can be updated any time, any place.
 Communifire allows people on opposite ends of the world to collaborate and create wikis that are used to flesh-out a knowledge base.
 This means updates can be made while travelling as well.

 It's important that your employees feel comfortable using wikis for intranet knowledge management.
 This means your intranet platform needs to be flexible and user-friendly.
 Communifire allows you to create wikis with just a few clicks.
 You don't need to start creating wikis with a full-fledged vision, either.
 You can simply create a wiki, jot down a few ideas, then come back to make edits later.
 It's about as flexible a platform as they come.